 How Can Polyhydramnios Be Treated?

-But in severe cases of polyhydramnios, a few treatments are recommended to reduce the amniotic fluid level become symptomatic with shortness of breath or signs and symptoms of preterm contractions.
+Rarely occuring but in severe cases of polyhydramnios, a few treatments may be recommended to reduce the amniotic fluid level become symptomatic with shortness of breath or signs and symptoms of preterm contractions.
 Treatment options may differ depending on certain factors such as the severity of the condition, its cause, symptoms, and gestational age (8).

 - Medications: Based on the cause of excess amniotic fluid in the uterus, doctors prescribe medicine to reduce the fluid.
 For instance, if hydramnios is due to fetal condition, then medicine to treat that condition is prescribed.
 This, in turn, adjusts the fluid level.

-- Amnioreduction: In this procedure, the doctor inserts a long needle inside the uterus to drain out the excess amniotic fluid.
+- Amnioreduction: In this procedure, the doctor inserts a needle inside the uterus to drain out the excess amniotic fluid.
 This procedure may cause a little discomfort in the abdomen.